-- 6. Satisfactory completion of 60 credits hours of course work over a minimum of two academic years and a maximum of seven years, fulfillment of the required distribution of the curriculum, with a grade point average of at least C+ (2.33) - 7.
-A minimum of one academic year or 30 credit hours of course work completed at Hood - 8.
-Satisfaction of all financial obligations to the Seminary, the return of all properties belonging to the Seminary, and the settlement of all housing obligations to the Seminary - 9.
-Exemplary Christian conduct - 10.
-An Exit Clearance
+- 1. Satisfactory completion of 60 credits hours of course work designed to be completed in a minimum of two academic years or a maximum of seven years, fulfillment of the required distribution of the curriculum, with a grade point average of at least C+ (2.33) - 2.
+A minimum of one academic year or 30 credit hours of course work completed at Hood - 3.
+Satisfaction of all financial obligations to the Seminary, the return of all properties belonging to the Seminary, and the settlement of all housing obligations to the Seminary - 4.
+Exemplary Christian conduct - 5.
+Exit Clearance